 For maximum benefit, turn on the TENS for 15-20 minutes every two hours.
 Most units now are preprogrammed to shut off automatically after 20 minutes.
 Prolactin is released from the pituitary in about 4-5 discrete pulses over 15 to 20 minutes with suckling.
 After this more release does not occur for a while so stimulating the breast for more than 15-20 minutes does not cause more Prolactin release.

-After You have Milk
+After You Have Milk

 Once you start getting milk in the breasts, don't use the TENS to replace your regular sessions, you must add pumping to remove it because milk staying in the alveoli is a powerful influence to turn the alveoli back off.
 You can also use it to supplement stimulation with pumping later when you want to pump only 2 or 3 times a day.
 You can also use it to stimulate during the night while you sleep to accelerate the changes.